How to run a half marathon in 2 hours involves a 9.09 per mile pace and a great deal of persistence on the part of the athlete.

 Incorporate longer intervals into your routine

 Remember, you want 9.09 mile pace to feel comfortably hard.

-We want to go into the race fully confident that 13.1 miles at that pace is not only doable, but we have prepared in training to react to whatever is thrown at us in the race.
+We want to go into the race fully confident that 13.1 miles is doable.

 What are some intervals that can help runners seeking to run the 2 hour half marathon?